 |Multiple or extensive drug resistance with few treatment options||Use past and current genotypic and phenotypic resistance testing to guide therapy

 Consider viral tropism assay if use of MVC is considered

 Consult an expert in drug resistance, if needed

-||Resuppression, if possible, otherwise, keep viral load as low as possible and CD4 cell count as high as possible|
+||Resuppression, if possible; otherwise, keeping viral load as low as possible and CD4 cell count as high as possible|

-|Previously Treated Patients with Suspected Drug Resistance, but Limited or Incomplete ART and Resistance History||Unknown||Obtain medical records if possible
+|Previously on Treatment, Suspected Drug Resistance, Limited or Incomplete ART and Resistance History||Unknown||Obtain medical records if possible

 |a There are insufficient data to provide a recommendation for the continuation of 3TC/FTC in the presence of M184V/I.